raganwald/raganwald.github.com/_posts/2017-01-12-time-space-life-as-we-know-it.md

 ---
-title: "Quadtrees, Time, Space, and Life As We Know It"
+title: "Time, Space, and Life As We Know It"
 layout: default
 tags: [allonge]
 ---